igmk/w-radar/README.md

 - Raw2l1_radar('config_radarname', 'yyyymmd1', 'yyyymmd2')
     to process all data from the first date to the second date

+It is possible to add the flag 'op' while calling the script, intended to facilitite frequent automatic processing.
+Only last two files of the given date are processed.
+For example:
+  Raw2l1_radar('config_radarname', 'yyyymmdd', 'op')

 # 2. Setting data processing options (config file) #